bzamora020/mongodb-rag-example/README.md

 - Utilizes LangGraph for managing agentic conversational flows in TypeScript
 - Integrates with MongoDB Atlas for storing and retrieving conversation data
 - Implements a RESTful API using Express.js for chat interactions
-- Uses OpenAI's GPT model and Anthropic's API for generating responses
+- Uses OpenAI's GPT model for generating responses
 - Includes a tool for employee lookup using MongoDB Atlas vector search

 ## Prerequisites